 Welcome to Irelands First Wildlife Hospital

-Thank you to all of our amazing fundraisers past and present!
+Thank you to all of our wonderful fundraisers past and present!

 Due to the significant increase in awareness of wildlife during the pandemic, the demand for the rehabilitation of wild animals has rocketed since March last year.

 WRI has responded by creating an interim Emergency Wildlife Hospital which is situated at Garlow Cross in Co.
 Meath.
 (WRI Wildlife Hospital, Tara na Ri, Garlow Cross, Navan, Co Meath C15 V9TW)

 You can also find useful and easy to follow information and guidance if you find an injured wild animal on our sister site, www.irishwildlifematters.ie

 Thousands of injured and orphaned wildlife casualties are in need of rescue and rehabilitation every year.
 They are nurtured back to health here in the WRI Wildlife Hospital.

 - EXPERTISE and capacity to care for and rehabilitate all native wildlife species.
 Fully trained staff to look after the hospital, animals, and provide on-site education and training for interns.